 Tool Flexibility for Product Innovation

-As customers begin to require native model formats like .mdzip files and XML files as part of deliverables, we have to begin to ask ourselves if they good or bad.
+As customers begin to require native model formats like .mdzip files and XML files as part of deliverables, we have to begin to ask ourselves if they are good or bad.
 It is definitely a step in the right direction, but there is a need for flexibility as organizations are building advanced capabilities around their tool of choice that they see provides the most value to them and their customer.

 Without this flexibility, innovation will not be fostered.
 Organizations will not see a need to push the envelope forward on how to deliver more value.
 The greater issue seems to be knowledge management and being able to stitch these various pieces of information together.

 Even if two architectures are built in the same tool with the same modeling language you can still get models that do not assemble.
 There is a greater need for governance and being able to mandate and validate that governance.

 MagicDraw gives that flexibility through the ease of customizing validation rules that can be based on an organization's style as well as language constraints.
 Other tools although they are able to also provide some level of validation, require a lot more development to enforce customizations.

 Whether it is MagicDraw, IBM Rhapsody, Sparx EA, or any new tool that is developed, it is our job as engineers to look into our toolbox and pick the right tool for the job.
-Each tool has its strengths and weaknesses, but the systems engineers have to put the rigor into their day-to-day.
+Each tool has its strengths and weaknesses, but the systems engineers have to put rigor into their day-to-day.

 The important thing to remember is that the tool should be working for you and not you for the tool.